BenGOsborn/Markotplace/README.md

 -   Change ALL of the URL's embedded in the apps to their Docker compose versions
 -   CORS in Python and Go ???

-- When the app is added, auto deploy the app
+- When the app is added / repo is edited, auto deploy the app
+- Custom URL for the appmanager proxy ?